I wrote this article in 2008 for a website I owned at the time. I’m republishing it now because it is just as important now as it was then.

 - A Medicare or private-pay patient who enters a nursing home when the nursing home is not in the Medicaid program can be discharged [evicted] when he or she is no longer able to pay the charges of the facility, even if the patient then qualifies for Medicaid.
 But for this type of discharge to be allowed, the nursing home must have informed the patient of this discharge [eviction] policy in writing, and received the patient’s written acknowledgment, when the patient began residence in the facility.

 As you can see, there are several “ifs” involved, including whether or how soon your father (or you on his behalf) should apply for Medicaid.
 We recommend that you discuss it at your earliest opportunity with an attorney who specializes in elder law.
-Go to the National Academy of Elder Law Attorneys‘ website.
-On their home page for the public, you’ll find a link in the upper right corner that will help you locate an elder law attorney.
+Go to the National Academy of Elder Law Attorneys‘ website to find an experienced elder law attorney.

 A final word of advice: While you and other members of your family may be able to help your father financially, be very careful about accidentally becoming a co-signer for any of his debts, or signing any other type of document where you agree to become financially responsible for him.
 If you were to become a co-signer or become financially responsible, you would be legally obligated to use your own money to pay his bills.